 Border Latino and American Indian Summer Exposure to Research (BLAISER) was created to address health disparities in Arizona’s ethnically diverse and fast-growing communities.
 This cutting edge 10-week, undergraduate research experience provides an extraordinary laboratory training opportunity, pairing the junior and senior level student-scholars with preeminent UA health sciences researchers.
 This is a premier research experience for undergraduate students from underrepresented backgrounds arming them with skills to make them competitive and successful in their pursuit of post-secondary education and research.

-This program is held annually in the summer to allow students the opportunity to immerse themselves on campus at the University of Arizona – the next program runs June 1 to August 4, 2020.
+This program is held annually in the summer to allow students the opportunity to immerse themselves on campus at the University of Arizona – the next program runs *** (Revised Dates) *** June 8 to August 11, 2020.
 The inaugural class consisted of fifteen students in 2015.
 In 2019, 20 students participated.
 A maximum of twenty students will be accepted annually.

-For 2020 the Program will be held from June 1 to August 4.
+For 2020 the Program will be held from *** (Revised Dates) *** June 8 to August 11.

 - Mentorship by a UA biomedical researcher or medical scientist working on translational research